 The Dolphin Nautilus Plus was designed as a replacement for the popular Nautilus line, but is it as good as advertised?
 If you’ve been using a Nautilus system, is it worth upgrading to this?
 Or if you have never used a robot pool cleaner before, is the Nautilus Plus the right choice?

 - Filtering System: the Nautilus Plus comes with a cartridge filter with a spring cleanup option.
 This system was designed to capture dirt, leaves and other particles floating around your pool.
 All Nautilus pool cleaners have a filter, but the one on the Nautilus Plus has been modified so it has greater capacity.
-You can clean the filter so it lasts longer.
+You can clean the filter so it lasts longer and furthermore it is easy to access and remove.

 - A swivel cable is included, similar to those found in other Nautilus robot pool cleaners.
 A common problem with robot pool cleaners that have a lengthy cord is they get tangled up, but the swivel cable minimizes its occurrence here.